Save Money on a Diamond Ring

 How to Buy the Diamond

-I'm a big believer in buying things with a credit card and packing in the reward points.
+I’m a big believer in buying things with a credit card and packing in the reward points.
 When it comes to diamonds, you can get a big discount by using cash or a cash equivalent.
 It certainly takes some guts to fork over big cash on the Internet like that.
-Nonetheless, the reviews were good and the company was publicly traded (which gave me confidence).
+Nonetheless, the reviews were good and the company was publicly traded (which gave me some confidence).
+In hindsight, being publicly traded shouldn’t have…

 Diamond Certification: Another Way to Save